 Qi charging stations are appearing more and more around the world as it becomes more common, including in many hotels and airports worldwide, especially in light of the adoption of Qi charging by Apple.

 PMA is the other major standard in the wireless charging scene, albeit one that's been slightly eclipsed by the Qi standard.
 Like Qi, PMA uses inductive charging via a pad that you drop a PMA-compliant phone onto.
 Most notably, Samsung has opted to support both PMA and Qi charging in its recent premium flagship handsets, which means those devices should work with either charging pad type.

-The smartphones that are listed above will not need any kind of case to charge wirelessly as they support Qi integration.
+The smartphones that are listed above (with the exception of the Moto Z series) will not need any kind of case to charge wirelessly as they support Qi integration.
 All that you will need is a wireless charging pad.

 My phone's not on the list!
 What can I do to get wireless charging?

 If you're using a handset that lacks wireless charging capabilities and you're keen, all is not lost.
 For a number of popular handsets, especially iPhones, manufacturers have produced Qi-compatible charging cases.
 Like regular phone cases, these slip around the rear of your handset and include the required inductive loops to enable wireless charging.

 We've included Motorola's Moto Z family in the list above even though you do need to pay a little extra for the Moto wireless charging mod, because it's the rare instance where a manufacturer actively supports wireless charging through an official accessory.
 For any other phone, you'll need to buy a third-party case or adaptor.